drewzeee/Chips/README.md

 # Copy the environment template and update it
 cp .env.example .env
-# Set NEXTAUTH_SECRET to any strong random value.
+# Set NEXTAUTH_SECRET to any strong random value and adjust the Supabase credentials if needed.

-# Generate the database schema (creates dev.db)
+# Apply migrations to Supabase
 npm run db:init

 # Generate the Prisma client